 What to Spray on Carpet to Keep Dogs From Peeing

-The commercial repellents are available in the form of sprays and contain different chemicals or natural compounds such as cayenne pepper that dogs don't like and avoid.
-If the dog has already soiled the carpet, clean it using an enzymatic cleaner or vinegar and allow the carpets to dry.
+Commercial repellents are available in the form of sprays and contain different chemicals or natural compounds such as cayenne pepper that dogs don't like and will avoid.
+If the dog has already soiled the carpet, clean it using an enzymatic cleaner or vinegar, and allow the carpets to dry completely.
 Spray the repellents generously and reapply as indicated on the label of the product you use.

 White vinegar is not only an effective carpet cleaner and urine odor remover, but it also acts as a repellant.
-Canines don't like the smell of the acetic acid, which makes up vinegar and are likely to avoid the areas that are sprayed with this solution.
 Prepare a solution of white vinegar and water in a 1-to-1 concentration and spray it over your carpets and the areas where your dog likes to urinate.
+Dogs don't like the smell of acetic acid and are likely to avoid the areas that are sprayed with this solution.

-Isopropyl alcohol, better known as rubbing alcohol, is an effective disinfectant and has antibacterial properties, and its powerful scent is not agreeable for canines.
+Isopropyl alcohol, better known as rubbing alcohol, is an effective disinfectant and has antibacterial properties.
+Its powerful scent is not agreeable for canines.
 Dilute rubbing alcohol using one part alcohol and one part water and spray it on your carpets.
 Reapply the mixture weekly or after each cleaning of the carpets.